Mahi-thaa/Mahi-thaa/README.md

 ## Hey there 👋
 # 💫 About Me:
 Software Developer with strong skills in Core Java,  backend development.
-Experienced in building REST APIs, full-stack applications, and database-driven system.I pick up new<br>technologies on the fly and have shipped real features in team environments, from REST APIs to ML-integrated systems
+Experienced in building REST APIs, full-stack applications, and database-driven system.I pick up new technologies on the fly and have shipped real features in team environments, from REST APIs to ML-integrated systems

 ## 🌐 Socials: